 West Virginia is known for many things – rolling mountains, whitewater rivers, and rugged natural beauty.
 Unfortunately, it is also known for being one of the most dangerous states in the country to be a driver.

 If you have been injured in a WV car accident, you may be able to file a lawsuit against the at-fault driver for your losses, from medical expenses and property damage to lost wages and pain and suffering.
 A skilled West Virginia car accident attorney can help you with the process, starting with a free consultation to learn about your rights and options for pursuing a claim.

-When Can I File a Lawsuit for a WV Car Crash?
+When Can You File a Lawsuit for a West Virginia Car Crash?

 In West Virginia, car accident lawsuits are a type of personal injury claim.
 Generally, these cases are based on a theory of negligence, which is the failure of a person to use the level of care that a reasonable person would use in a similar situation.